 - Water and Sanitation

 Food Security Situation

-The humanitarian situation in Sudan has deteriorated over the past year with over four million people in need of humanitarian assistance.
+The humanitarian situation in Sudan has continued to deteriorate this year with an estimated five million people in need of food assistance, a ten percent increase since April.
 Conflict in Darfur, Blue Nile, South Kordofan, and Abyei has resulted in forced displacements, limited humanitarian access, and increased food insecurity.
-An estimated 2.2 million people face Stressed (IPC 2) and Crisis (IPC 3) level of food insecurity.
-The size of the food insecure population is likely to increase to four million with the early onset of the lean season in March/April.

 Food Assistance Programs

 The Office of Food for Peace (FFP) now targets over 2.2 million food-insecure Sudanese in Darfur, Blue Nile, South Kordofan, and Abyei as well as South Sudanese residing in Sudan.

 FFP partners with international agencies including the UN World Food Program (WFP) and the UN Children’s Fund (UNICEF) to provide assistance to internally displaced persons, refugees, returnees’ host communities, and conflict-affected populations as well as to distribute ready-to-use therapeutic foods to acutely malnourished children.
 The goals are to save lives, reduce seasonal food insecurity, stabilize nutrition rates, and restore the livelihoods of vulnerable populations.
 Assistance includes in-kind food from the U.S., local and regional purchase of food, and cash transfers.

 |Fiscal Year 2013||$186.6 million||162,541 MT|

 |Fiscal Year 2011+||$209.1 million||189,140 MT|

 |Fiscal Year 2010++||$308.2 million||322,130 MT|